Assembly of the Representatives of the People

-The Assembly of the Representatives of the People (مجلس نواب الشعب Mejlis Nuwwēb esh-She‘b, Assemblée des représentants du peuple; ARP) is the lower house of the Parliament of Tunisia.
+The Assembly of the Representatives of the People (مجلس نواب الشعب Majlis nuwwāb aš-ša‘b, Assemblée des représentants du peuple; ARP) is the lower house of the Parliament of Tunisia.
 The Assembly replaced the Constituent Assembly and was first elected on 26 October 2014.
 The legislature consists of 161 seats.
 Before the 2011 revolution, Tunisia's parliament consisted of an upper chamber called the Chamber of Advisors and a lower chamber called the Chamber of Deputies.

-Tunisia's electoral law requires "vertical gender parity", i.e. male and female candidates must alternate within each party's regional list of candidates.
-Consequently, as of 2015, 68 of the chamber's members are women, the highest proportion of female legislative representatives in the Arab world.

 Elections

-The first elections to the Assembly were held on 26 October 2014, slightly under four years since the conclusion of the Tunisian Revolution, and slightly under three years since the election to the Constituent Assembly.
+The first elections to the Assembly were held on 26 October 2014, slightly under four years since the conclusion of the Tunisian Revolution, and slightly over three years since the election of the Constituent Assembly.
 Nidaa Tounes gained a plurality of votes, winning 85 seats in the 217-seat parliament, beating the Ennahda Movement (69 seats) and many smaller parties.

 2019 election

 The second election to the Assembly was held on 6 October 2019.
 During the election, civil society groups were concerned about the spread of hate speech and disinformation on social media.
 In 2019 Facebook implemented policy measures that address political and election-related conversations on the site in India, Australia, the United States, the United Kingdom, the EU, Brazil, and Canada.
 These policies allow for data on ad campaigns to be released for study to help improve future democratic elections.
 Such policies had not yet been implemented in the Middle East or North Africa.
 During the election, Facebook was one of the main platforms for campaigning.
 The camping data was primarily inaccessible to any observation agency.
 This lack of information raised concerns for civil society groups that wished to study the data and monitor the spread of disinformation during the election.